wp-plugins/my-calendar/readme.txt

 = 2.3.0 =

 This is a MAJOR update.
 Be sure to backup!
-Minor bug fix.
+2.3.2: Bug fixes.